Table of Contents

 Item Comparison and Alternate Purchase Behavior

-Make sure to compare the items from the basket analysis report (those actually bought) with the ones from the item comparison report (the viewed ones) and try to suggest what has driven the customers to purchase.
+Make sure to compare the items from the basket analysis report (those bought) with the ones from the item comparison report (the viewed ones) and try to suggest what has driven the customers to purchase.

-As for the Amazon brand analytics demographic, this is the last report Amazon considers necessary for Amazon sellers.
+As for the Amazon brand analytics demographic, this is the last report Amazon considers necessary for sellers.
 Customer demographics reflect the gender of your buyers, their age, solvency, marital status, and the volume of ordered items in your store.

 Most Amazon brand owners, especially those registered in the Amazon Brand Registry and taking advantage of the Amazon Brand Referral program, agree that buyer demographics should be more insightful.
 For example, the data generated by Facebook is much more actionable.
-At the same time, Lookalike Audiences are the real treasure for reaching out to potentially interested users and driving them to Amazon from Facebook.
+At the same time, Lookalike Audiences are the treasure for reaching out to potentially interested users and driving them to Amazon from Facebook.